tsy24/tp/docs/DeveloperGuide.md

 `UniqueTaskList` uses the method above to mark the specified task as overdue in `UniqueTaskList#markTaskAsOverdue(Task toMark)`.
 This operation occurs in the `Model` interface under the `Model#updateTasksAccordingToTime()`, which is defined in `ModelManager#updateTasksAccordingToTime()`.
 The method in `ModelManager` then calls `NurseyBook#updateTasksOverdueStatus()`.

 #### How a task is identified as overdue
 The `DateTime` of a task is checked in the functions `Task#shouldTaskBeOverdue()` and `Task#isPastCurrentDateAndRecurringTask()`.
-Under the definition for both functions, the `DateTime` is passed into the static method `DateTime#isOverdue(DateTime dt)` to check if the scheduled date and time of the task is past th crrent date and time.
+Under the definition for both functions, the `DateTime` is passed into the static method `DateTime#isOverdue(DateTime dt)` to check if the scheduled date and time of the task is past the current date and time.

 More implementation details on the updating of a task's overdue status can be referred to under a later section, [handling of overdue and recurring tasks](#handling-of-overdue-and-recurring-tasks).